MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 ## Step 2: Create the React web application

-Now close that file so we can start building the React application.This example a React project called [Snap Shot](https://github.com/Yog9/SnapShot) found on [GitHub](https://github.com/Yog9/SnapShot) that makes use of the following:
+The current example application is a React project called [Snap Shot](https://github.com/Yog9/SnapShot) found on [GitHub](https://github.com/Yog9/SnapShot) that makes use of the following:

 * React js
 * React Router
 * React Hooks
 * Context API
 * Flickr API

-Read the [getting started](https://github.com/Yog9/SnapShot#getting-started) instructions on the [Readme document](https://github.com/Yog9/SnapShot#snap-shot-) to install dependencies and build your application.
+Clone the application on your computer and take a moment to read the [getting started](https://github.com/Yog9/SnapShot#getting-started) instructions on the [Readme document](https://github.com/Yog9/SnapShot#snap-shot-) to install dependencies and build your application.

-After cloning the application on my local computer I ran the following commands from my terminal.
-You may want to do more.
+After cloning the application you may want to do some house keeping such as running `npm audit` as shown below to get things updated.

 ```shell
 yarn install